 - by wire transfer: bank-to-bank wire transfers can be arranged through your financial institution.
-Wire transfer instructions can be found on our web site at www2.unbc.ca/finance/accounts-receivable/ payment-options. - in person: at the Cashier's Office located on Student Services Street during hours of operation.
-Tuition payments are also accepted at UNBC's regional offices in Terrace, Fort St. John and Quesnel. - in payment drop box: located by the Security Office.
-All payments must be enclosed in an envelope.
-Do not drop cash in the box. - American Express, MasterCard, Visa, or Interac Debit Card will be accepted in person by the Cashier, on online at the UNBC website.
+Wire transfer instructions can be found on our web site at www.unbc.ca/finance/accounts-receivable/ payment-options. - in person: at the Cashier's Office during hours of operation.
+Tuition payments are also accepted at UNBC's regional offices in Terrace, Fort St. John and Ouesnel. - American Express, MasterCard, Visa, or Interac Debit Card will be accepted in person by the Cashier, or on online at the UNBC website.